stacksagar/kuponna_documentations/KUPONNA_AUTHENTICATION_DOCUMENTATION.md

 > **Note for App/Mobile Developers:**
 > - While web clients use HTTP-only cookies for authentication, mobile and app clients should use the `Authorization: Bearer <token>` header for all authenticated requests.
 All endpoints that require authentication accept either cookies (for browsers) or bearer tokens (for apps).
+> - For mobile apps, implement the "Remember Me" functionality in your login UI and pass the `rememberMe` parameter in the login request to extend session duration to 30 days.
+> - When implementing auto-login features, respect the user's choice for session duration and store tokens securely using platform-specific secure storage (Keychain on iOS, Keystore on Android).

 1. **Registration** (`POST /api/auth/register`)
    - Create a new user account.
 This is the first step for any new user.